theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/google-cloud-storage/connection.md

 **Customer-supplied** <br>
 If you check the *Customer-supplied* option, you need to provide a valid AES256 Crypto Key (256 bit in length). <br>
 The Crypto key is passed to Google to encrypt your data.
-The key is not stored within the GCP and hence demands the additional effort.
-Otherwise you won´t be able to decrypt your data later. <!---ab hier weitermachen-->
+The key is not stored within the GCP and hence demands the additional effort to be able to to decrypt your data later. <!---ab hier weitermachen-->

 **Crypto field** <br>
-Depending on the selected encryption method apply the respective cryptographic key here.
+Apply the respective cryptographic key depending on the selected encryption method.

 ### File Format
-Select the required file format between "Csv", "Json" and "Parquet".
+Select the required file format between "CSV", "JSON" and "Parquet".

 The settings for file type "CSV" correspond to the [Flat File CSV settings](../csv-flat-file).